Gossia gonoclada

 Gossia gonoclada, known as the square-stemmed or angle-stemmed myrtle for the distinctive four raised corners on the angled branchlets, is a rainforest tree of the family Myrtaceae, native to south-east Queensland, Australia.
 It is an endangered species.

+Taxonomy

+The species was first described in 1867 as Myrtus gonoclada by Ferdinand von Mueller, and in 2003 was transferred to the genus, Gossia, by Neil Snow, Gordon Guymer and Sawvel.

 Etymology

 The genus Gossia is named after former Queensland Premier, Wayne Goss.
 The specific epithet gonoclada means "angle-stemmed".

 History

 The tree was first discovered by Charles Stuart in Moggill in the 1850s.
 Thought to be extinct for nearly a century, it was rediscovered by Glenn Leiper and Janet Hauser in December 1986, and the Gossia gonoclada Recovery Team was established by the Logan City Council in December 1995.